 So, what type of legitimate businesses could you start?
 You could start a pet-breeding business with almost any type of pet, ranging from birds to horses or dogs.
 You could make a business from pet competitions like horseracing or greyhound racing.
 Make sure your pet would actually be considered an expense of the business in these situations.
 If they are not involved in the business, you would have no basis to deduct expenses related to your pet.

 Even though you may love your pets as members of your family, they do not qualify as dependents in the eyes of the IRS.
 Trying to take an exemption for a pet as a dependent will cause big problems when the IRS audits your return.

 As always when it comes to taxes, the content of this article is informational and may or may not apply to your specific tax situation.
-The Tax Cuts and Jobs Act of 2017 did away with many miscellaneous deductions, so this may be the last filing season you can claim some of these pet deductions.
+The TCJA did away with many miscellaneous deductions, so this may be the last filing season you can claim some of these pet deductions.
 The new law also raised the standard deduction from $6,350 in tax year 2017 to $12,000 in 2018 for single filers, and from $12,700 to $24,000 for married filing jointly.
-This reduces your future incentive to itemize deductions such as those for pets.
+This reduces your incentive to itemize deductions such as those for pets.
 Make sure to consult with a tax professional to determine whether your personal pet expenses are deductible.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.